hpcleuven/VscDocumentation/source/compute/terminal/openssh_ssh_config.rst

 Here, you should replace ``vsc00000`` with your VSC ID and ``~/.ssh/id_rsa_vsc`` with the actual path to your SSH private key.

-This ``.ssh/config`` file is composed with the following entries:
+The ``~/.ssh/config`` file is composed of the following entries:

 ServerAliveInterval
-    Global parameter that makes your SSH client to send a keep-alive message in all established connections every 60 seconds to prevent the connection from timing out.
+    Global parameter that makes your SSH client send a keep-alive message in all established connections every 60 seconds to prevent the connection from timing out when it's idle.

 Host
-    Define connection settings based on the name of the target host (i.e. VSC cluster).
+    Defines connection settings based on the name of the target host (i.e. VSC cluster).
 For instance, we use this entry to define the real public hostname of the cluster and our username for that connection.

 Match User
-    Define connection settings based on the name of the user set in the connection.
+    Defines connection settings based on the name of the user set in the connection.
 For instance, we use this entry to define that all connections using our VSC ID should also enable the SSH Agent forwarding and X forwarding, so you don't need to manually specify the ``-A`` and ``-X``